GESS-research-group/pyshbundle/paper.md

 # Summary

-The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
-The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
-The field of "galactic dynamics," which aims to model the gravitating components of galaxies to study their structure and evolution, is now well-established, commonly taught, and frequently used in astronomy.
-Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).
+This is the summary

 # Statement of need

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
+This is the statement of need.
 Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
 The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational